Shedrackeze002/PDA-Group-10-Project/README.md

 ## Usage
 1. Open the Jupyter notebooks to explore the analysis
 2. Review the final report in `outputs/final_report_1300.md`
-3. Check individual analysis results in the `Copilot/` directory
+3. Check individual analysis results in the `Group 10/` directory